-The challenges facing foster youth are those which have faced young people growing up since time immemorial.
-Who am I?
-Why am I here?
+In many ways, the challenges foster youth face are the same all young people face at some point in their lives: Who am I?
+Why am I hear?
 What do I want to do?
 How do I get there?

 These questions are sometimes coupled, of course, with the belief that grown-ups don’t understand anything and can’t help them find the answers.